 This messaging system enables people to work together more effectively in a secure environment.
 Several business owners call it out as a top enterprise app.

-Norbert Raus, CEO & Co-founder at Alphamoon, says the best enterprise apps all have one thing in common: “they make our hybrid work model seamless.”
+Norbert Raus, CEO & Co-founder at Alphamoon, says the best enterprise apps have one thing in common: “They make our hybrid work model seamless.”
 He notes that Slack is especially great for customer service.
 “I’m right there with the clients and can assist when needed.”

 Andrew Meyer, CEO of Arbor, adds that Slack offers a terrific user experience.
 “I love it for its intuitive design, ease of use, and ability to help my team work productively and efficiently.”